 - Left 4 Dead pulls this one over and over and over again.
 Most notable is Riverside in the first game.

 - However, while endgame safe zones are no longer safe, they're usually still a valid evacuation point (Mercy hospital, the corn farm military outpost).

 - It also seemingly averted with The Sacrifice, where it appears that the safe zone was real.
 At least one of them is anyway.

-- Arguably every room in the game Shivers could be one.
+- Every room in the game Shivers could be one.
 No matter where you go, there is the possibility of an Ixupi hiding somewhere nearby.

 - Technically Fatal Frame always has this.
 Most gamers believe that an area with a save point will be safe.
 But if you stay in ANY room for too long....a ghost WILL find you.
 Pray that it's not the Wandering Monk.

 - Your previously safe apartment in Silent Hill 4 becomes haunted by evil spirits in the game's second act, and you no longer regenerate health by resting there.

 - Resident Evil 2